zakriyaalisabir/aicommiter/README.md

 ## 🆘 Troubleshooting

-### VS Code Extension Not Visible
+### VS Code Extension Not Working
-- Restart VS Code after installation
+- **Restart VS Code** completely after installation
-- Check Extensions panel - ensure "commiter" is enabled
+- Check Extensions panel (`Cmd+Shift+X`) - ensure "AI Commiter" is enabled
-- Try `Ctrl+Shift+P` → "Developer: Reload Window"
+- Try `Cmd+Shift+P` → "Developer: Reload Window"
+- Commands are accessed via Command Palette, not sidebar
+- Ensure you're in a git repository with staged files
+- If installed from Marketplace, updates are automatic

 ### Empty Commit Messages
 - Ensure you have a valid OpenAI API key